-Covariates used for the adjusted models were determined a priori and conceptualized as patientrelated confounding variables such as age, sex, median community income, region of residence, and comorbidities (Charlson index).
-Furthermore, as an assessment of the severity or complexity of the original colic episode, other covariates included total duration of the renal colic episode, days until surgery, and number of emergency department and primary care visits during their renal colic episode.
-Given that the time for stone passage varies, the duration of the acute stone event was estimated to be the date of index urolithiasis diagnosis plus 30 days after the last urolithiasis visit or 30 days after any urologic procedure for management for urolithiasis.
+Covariates used for the adjusted models were determined a priori and conceptualized as patient-related confounding variables, such as age, sex, median community income, region of residence, and comorbidities (Charlson Comorbidity Index [CCI]).
+Furthermore, as an assessment of the severity or complexity of the original colic episode, other covariates included total duration of the renal colic episode, days until surgery, and number of ED and primary care visits during their renal colic

+" Despite many guidelines recommending US as first-line imaging, in Canada, 37% of those under age 50 presenting with uncomplicated renal colic received unnecessary CT. " episode.
+Given that the time for stone passage varies, the duration of the acute stone event was estimated to be the date of index urolithiasis diagnosis plus 30 days after the last urolithiasis visit or 30 days after any urological procedure for management for urolithiasis.